 - The transfer was not submitted with urgent execution (urgent payment order).

 IN WHICH CASES IS IT MANDATORY TO USE SEPA TRANSFER?

 Following October 31, 2016, the Bank can executes EUR denominated payment orders (except: intra-bank and urgent transfers) within the EU - including Hungary - only as SEPA transfers.
 Therefore, these types of transfers shall meet the requirements determined in the above.
-In case of orders not requiring conversion, if the client did not choose the „SHA” cost bearing method, but the order otherwise meets the requirements of the SEPA transfer order, the Bank will not reject the order, but it will executes it in accordance with legal requirements – with SHA cost bearing.
+In case the client did not choose the „SHA” cost bearing method, but the order otherwise meets the requirements of the SEPA transfer order, the Bank will not reject the order, but it will executes it in accordance with legal requirements – with SHA cost bearing.